lorrli274/next/lessons/community/SQLAlchemy/05-Create a Schema.md

 COMMIT
 ```

-Minimal Table Descriptions vs. Full Descriptions
+##Minimal Table Descriptions vs. Full Descriptions

-Users familiar with the syntax of CREATE TABLE may notice that the VARCHAR columns were generated without a length; on SQLite and PostgreSQL, this is a valid datatype, but on others, it's not allowed.
-So if running this tutorial on one of those databases, and you wish to use SQLAlchemy to issue CREATE TABLE, a "length" may be provided to the [`String`](http://docs.sqlalchemy.org/core/type_basics.html#sqlalchemy.types.String "sqlalchemy.types.String") type as below:
+Users familiar with the syntax of `CREATE TABLE` may notice that the `VARCHAR` columns were generated without a length; on SQLite and PostgreSQL, this is a valid datatype, but on others, it's not allowed.
+So if running this tutorial on one of those databases, and you wish to use SQLAlchemy to issue `CREATE TABLE`, a "length" may be provided to the [`String`](http://docs.sqlalchemy.org/core/type_basics.html#sqlalchemy.types.String "sqlalchemy.types.String") type as below:

 ```sql
 Column(String(50))